Financial Management Community: Professional development

 2 years

-Learn more about the Canadian Public Finance Accreditation program and requirements (external link) online.
+Learn more about the Canadian Public Finance Accreditation program and requirements.

 Eligibility

-This opportunity is open to financial management executives.
-To qualify, candidates need a recommendation from their chief financial officer or to go through the talent management process.
+This opportunity is open to executives at the EX-02 and EX-03 level who have financial management responsibilities.
+To qualify, candidates require a recommendation from their chief financial officer or a nomination through the talent management process.

 Duration